'Candidatus Liberibacter solanacearum'(LIBEPS)

 Africa: Morocco, Tunisia

-North America: Canada (Alberta), Mexico, United States of America (Arizona, California, Colorado, Idaho, Kansas, Nebraska, Nevada, New Mexico, Oregon, Texas, Washington, Wyoming)
+North America: Canada (Alberta, Saskatchewan), Mexico, United States of America (Arizona, California, Colorado, Idaho, Kansas, Nebraska, Nevada, New Mexico, Oregon, Texas, Washington, Wyoming)

 Central America and Caribbean: El Salvador, Guatemala, Honduras, Nicaragua

 South America: Ecuador

 ‘Ca. L. solanacearum’ is a phloem-limited, Gram-negative, unculturable bacterium that is transmitted from infected to healthy plants by psyllid insect vectors (Liefting et al., 2009c).
 It may be spread experimentally by grafting (Crosslin & Munyaneza, 2009; Secor et al., 2009).